Sjors/nado-book/appendix/whitepaper.md

 05dc412d6c6708d53ab94fc248f4f553
 ```

 Because the arbitrary data doesn’t correspond to any real public key, these coins can never be spent.
 Although that follows from common sense, there’s no way to mathematically prove it.
-This means that all nodes have to keep these coins — i.e. the white paper — in memory until the end of time, or until a UTreeXO soft fork (chapter @sec:utreexo) removes the need for nodes to store the UTXO set.
+This means that all nodes have to keep these coins — i.e. the white paper — in memory until the end of time, or until a Utreexo soft fork (chapter @sec:utreexo) removes the need for nodes to store the UTXO set.